-The Bank is committed to a policy of recruiting, hiring, training, promoting and otherwise treating applicants and Directors, Officers and Employees without discrimination based on their race, creed, religion, color, citizenship, age, sex, disability or other factors that are unrelated to the legitimate business interests of the Bank.
+The Shinsei Bank Group is committed to recruiting, hiring, training, promoting and otherwise treating applicants and Directors, Officers, and Employees without discrimination based on their race, creed, religion, color, citizenship, age, gender, disability or other factors that are unrelated to the legitimate business interests of the Group.

-The Bank will strive to maintain a healthy, safe and productive work environment that is free from discrimination or harassment.
+The Shinsei Bank Group will endeavor to maintain a healthy, safe, and productive work environment that is free from discrimination or harassment.
 No one may make sexual advances, actions or comments, or racial or religious slurs or jokes, unilaterally force or solicit interest in any specific creed, opinion or religion, or make any other comments or conduct that create a hostile work environment.

 3.1.
 Fair business conduct

-The Directors, Officers and Employees should always endeavor to deal fairly and in good faith with customers, vendors, competitors, regulators, and other Directors, Officers and Employees.
-It is our policy not to take unfair advantage of others through manipulation, concealment or abuse of privileged information, misrepresentation of material facts, or any other unfair business practice.
+The Directors, Officers, and Employees must always endeavor to deal fairly and in good faith with customers, vendors, competitors, regulators, and other Directors, Officers, and Employees.
+We will not take unfair advantage of others through manipulation, concealment or abuse of privileged information, invasion of other companiesf trade secrets, or any other unfair business practice.

-The Bank is a publicly-traded corporation whose shares are listed for trade on the 1st Section of the Tokyo Stock Exchange.
-The Bank has a responsibility under applicable securities laws and regulations to make various disclosures in such manner as to ensure that the public is provided with full and accurate information in all material respects.
+The Shinsei Bank Group has a responsibility under applicable laws and regulations to make various disclosures in order to provide the public with sufficient and accurate information in all material matters.

-The Bank has established the Media Policy in order to promote appropriate and necessary disclosure, to ensure strict confidentiality of the Bank's non-public information and any other non-public information obtained during the course of our business conduct, and to ensure that the Bank will send out consistent media messages.
+The Shinsei Bank Group has established its Media Policy in order to promote appropriate and necessary disclosure, to ensure strict confidentiality of the Group's non-public information and any other non-public information obtained during the course of our business conduct, and to ensure that the Group will send out consistent media messages.

-All mass media contact regarding the Bank, its business, or its customers should be directed to the Investor Relations and Corporate Communications Division in principle.
-The Directors, Officers and Employees should not provide information to the media directly, except for those approved for the purpose in accordance with the Media Policy.
+All mass media contact regarding the Shinsei Bank Group, its business, or its customers shall be directed to the Group Investor Relations and Corporate Communications Division in principle.
+The Directors, Officers, and Employees shall not provide information to the media directly, except for those approved for the purpose in accordance with the Media Policy.

-The Directors, Officers and Employees are all responsible for the safeguarding of confidential and proprietary information, whether it is information disclosed to us by our customers, information regarding the Bank's businesses and activities, or information about Directors, Officers and Employees.
+The Directors, Officers, and Employees are responsible for protecting and managing information assets appropriately based on their confidentiality, whether they are information disclosed to us by our customers, information regarding the Shinsei Bank Group's businesses and activities, or information about Directors, Officers, and Employees.

-In particular, our customers' personal information should be collected and/or used appropriately in compliance with the Personal Information Protection Act and other applicable laws and regulations as well as other internal rules.
+In particular, our customers' personal information shall be collected and/or used appropriately in compliance with the Personal Information Protection Act and other applicable laws and regulations as well as other internal rules.

 3.5.
 Information barriers

-Buying or selling securities and other financial instruments specified in the Procedure for the Prevention of Insider Trading and Other Unfair Transactions while in possession of insider information and corporate information is prohibited, as is the communication of that information to others.
+Buying or selling securities and other financial instruments specified in the rules for the prevention of insider trading and other unfair transactions while in possession of insider information and corporate information is prohibited, as is the communication of that information to others.

-"Insider information" is certain material, non-public information on management, business or property of listed companies, etc. as specifically provided for under the Financial Instruments and Exchange Law.
+"Insider information" is certain material, non-public information on management, business or property of listed companies, etc. as specified under the Financial Instruments and Exchange Law.

-Corporate information covers a wider scope of information that may have influence on investors' judgment among material, non-public information on management, business or property of listed companies, etc..
+Corporate information covers a wider scope of information that may have influence on investorsf judgment among material, non-public information on management, business or property of listed companies, etc.

 3.7.
 Entertainment and Gifts

-- Providing public officials, deemed public officials, foreign public officials, and others with entertainment, gifts or the like that could be deemed as bribe-giving
+- Giving public officials, deemed public officials, etc., foreign public officials, etc. entertainment and gifts, etc. that could be deemed as bribery

-- Providing entertainment or gifts to public officials and so forth who have influence over the Bank's interests through their duties
+- Giving entertainment or gifts to public officials, etc. who have influence over the Shinsei Bank Groupfs interests through their duties

-- Providing entertainment or gifts to the Bank's shareholders or corporate bond holders in relation to the exercise of their rights
+- Giving entertainment or gifts to the Groupfs shareholders or corporate bond holders in relation to the exercise of their rights

-- The officers, employees, divisions, departments, or branches that have the authority to exercise rights on shares or corporate bonds accepting entertainment or gifts from their issuers in relation to the exercise of such rights
+- The officers, employees, divisions, departments, or branches that have the authority to exercise rights on shares or corporate bonds held by the Group accepting entertainment or gifts from their issuers in relation to the exercise of such rights

 3.8.
 Internal accounting procedures, record-keeping and reporting

-An authority delegated to each of the Directors, Officers and Employees to act on behalf of the Bank is defined by various laws, regulations, articles of incorporation, and board resolutions as well as internal rules.
+The Shinsei Bank Group has established the authority of the Directors, Officers, and Employees based on laws, regulations, articles of incorporation, and board resolutions as well as internal rules.

-The Directors, Officers and Employees should exercise the authority empowered for their respective positions appropriately and proactively, and assume the responsibility for the results of the exercise or failure to exercise their authority.
+The Directors, Officers, and Employees shall actively exercise the authority granted under their positions in an appropriate manner, and assume the responsibility for the results generated by exercising or not exercising their authority.

-Directors, Officers and Employees may not sign any documents, or otherwise represent or exercise authority, on behalf of the Bank unless they are specifically authorized to do so.
-The Directors, Officers and Employees should clearly understand limits in their respective authority and a due care should be taken not to take any action that exceeds those limits.
+Directors, Officers, and Employees may not sign any documents, or otherwise represent or exercise authority, on behalf of Shinsei Bank Group member companies unless they are specifically authorized to do so.
+They shall fully understand limits in their authority and ensure that they will not take any action that exceeds those limits.

-The Directors, Officers and Employees should always keep in mind the idea of the Charter of Corporate Ethics – i.e. "impediment of relations with antisocial forces" – and firmly and resolutely refuse unreasonable demands, including transaction relationships, from antisocial forces.
-The Directors, Officers and Employees should not provide any funds to antisocial forces or execute any backdoor deals to conceal problems.
-If you receive a contact from an antisocial force, you should immediately report to and consult the relevant divisions pursuant to the prescribed procedures in order to deal with it as an organization.
-Moreover, you should actively cooperate with external professionals, including the police and lawyers.
+The Directors, Officers, and Employees shall always keep in mind the idea of the Charter of the Shinsei Bank Group Corporate Behavior which includes banning any relations with anti-social forces and firmly and resolutely refuse unreasonable demands from anti-social forces, including business relationships.
+The Directors, Officers, and Employees shall not provide any funds to antisocial forces or execute any backdoor deals to conceal problems.

 4. Personal Conduct